AbsaOSS/enceladus/_docs/2.0.0/usage/data-quick-start.md

 ## _INFO files

-`_INFO` files our our way of tracking where the data came from and how much is there.
-It checks mainly that we did not loose any data on the way to standardization and conformance.
-All this made possibleby [Atum](https://github.com/AbsaOSS/atum). `_INFO` files should be placed withing the source directory together with the raw data.
+`_INFO` file is our way of tracking where the data came from and how much data is there.
+It checks mainly that no data were lost on the way to and through standardization and conformance.
+All this is made possible by [Atum](https://github.com/AbsaOSS/atum). `_INFO` files need to  be placed within the source directory together with the raw data.

 More info about `_INFO` files [here](https://absaoss.github.io/enceladus/docs/2.0.0/usage/info-file).